P-MCC/lasplit/README.md

 # La-Split

-La-Split CLI tool is used to split dataset for the purpose of training Deep-Learning / Computer Vision models.
+La-Split CLI Tool / Python Library is used to split dataset for the purpose of training Deep-Learning / Computer Vision models.

 # **In Progress...**